IotaBread/player-events/README.md

 * `kill_player` - Executed when a player kills another player.
 Extra tokens:
     * `${killedPlayer}` - the killed player.
 * `leave` - Executed when a player leaves.

+Additionally, you can create simple commands (if you want a more complex command, this mod isn't what you are looking for) or listen to existing ones.

 ### Troubleshooting
 If you get an error when initializing the server or when an action should be executed, here are